Isabel Preysler: Personal life

 In 1970, Preysler was introduced to a retired footballer named Julio Iglesias, who had just signed a recording contract to become a singer.
 Iglesias invited her to watch a Juan Pardo concert.
-The couple was married seven months later on January 29, 1971, in Illescas, in a religious ceremony.
-They were married for seven years and the couple had three children, María Isabel (b.
-1971), Julio José (b.
-1973) and Enrique Miguel (b.
-1975).
-They divorced in 1979.
-After they had divorced and moved on, in 1982 she sent her children away to Miami to live with their father because of kidnapping threats she was receiving.
+They married seven months later on January 29, 1971, in Illescas, in a religious ceremony.
+They were married for seven years until their divorce, and the couple had three children – María Isabel (born 1971), Julio José (born 1973) and Enrique Miguel (born 1975).

-Preysler married Carlos Falcó, 5th Marquess of Griñón on March 23, 1980.
-The couple had one daughter, Tamara Isabel Falcó (b.
-1981).
+On March 23, 1980, Preysler married Carlos Falcó, 5th Marquess of Griñón.
+The couple had one daughter, Tamara Isabel Falcó (born 1981).
 They divorced in 1985.

-Her third marriage, in 1987, was to the former Spanish finance minister Miguel Boyer (died September 29, 2014).
-The couple had one daughter, Ana Isabel Boyer (b.
-1989).
+Her third marriage, in 1987, was to the former Spanish finance minister Miguel Boyer, who died on September 29, 2014.
+The couple had one daughter, Ana Boyer Preysler (born 1989).

 From 2015 to 2022, she was in a relationship with Peruvian Nobel laureate writer, journalist and politician Mario Vargas Llosa.

-In 1987, her two sisters immigrated to Spain with their families to be closer to Isabel.
-She holds dual citizenship in both the Philippines and Spain.

-Her father, Carlos Preysler, is deceased; her mother, Beatriz Preysler, lives in Madrid with Isabel, her daughter Tamara Isabel (since her father's death in 2020, Marquesa de Griñón), and Mario Vargas Llosa.
+Her father, Carlos Preysler, died in 1994.
+After his death, her mother, Beatriz Arrastia, lived with her in Madrid until her own death in 2021 at age 98.
+Her daughter Tamara has been the 6th Marchioness of Griñón since her father's death in 2020.